It’s an excellent day to discover more about the potential health benefits of guava.

 Research tells you that guava leaf extract has anti-cough and antimicrobial properties.

 It is able to reduce mucus and disinfect your respiratory tract, throat, and lungs.

-The high vitamin C content and iron in guava also help prevent colds and other viral infections.
+The high vitamin C and iron content of guava also help prevent colds and other viral infections.

 11. Lessens Pain In Menstrual Cramps

 Another study showed guava as a key agent in reducing the intensity of pain during menstrual cycles.

 The test was conducted with 197 women who were experiencing painful menstrual symptoms.